EpistasisLab/tpot/docs_sources/using.md

 pipeline_optimizer.fit(X_train, y_train)
 ```

-The `fit` function takes in a training data set and uses k-fold cross-validation when evaluating pipelines.
-It then
+The `fit` function initializes the genetic programming algorithm to find the highest-scoring pipeline based on average k-fold cross-validation
-initializes the genetic programming algoritm to find the best pipeline based on average k-fold score.
+Then, the pipeline is trained on the entire set of passed samples, and the TPOT instance can be used as a fitted model.

 You can then proceed to evaluate the final pipeline on the testing set with the `score` function: